 The must-have items are the manuscript, title page, and copyright page in a Word document and the ebook cover as a jpeg.
 Sounds pretty simple, doesn't it?
 Until you look between the covers.
 Yep, pun intended. 🙂 Grab a book from your shelf and let's go through it from front to back and identify all … Continue reading What Does Your Friendly Formatter Need to Format Your Book?

 "Thank you for sending me the ebook files.
 But, if I can't open the #$%@ things, how do you expect me to approve them?"
 Lots of writers mutter this under their breath when their formatter sends them their ebook files and asks for their approval.
 I've said it myself.
-Lots of writers would cross their fingers and tell the formatter … Continue reading How to Preview Your MOBI File Before Uploading to Amazon
+Lots of writers would cross their fingers and tell the formatter … Continue reading How to Preview Your Epub File Before Uploading to Retailers

 "My printer rejected my file because of poor image quality.
 But it looks fine on my computer.
 WTF?"
 It's a common complaint, most frequently solved by accepting the error and crossing your fingers that the proof copy will be fine.
 It won't.
 Your head shot will vary from slightly fuzzy to completely blurry.
 Why?
 It's … Continue reading Pixels and Dots and Why They Matter to Writers

 Small, dropped, raised... add a little something-extra to your print book.
 Caps, aka capitals or upper case letters, start a sentence.
 In print books, caps can be added to highlight the first few words of each chapter or scene.
 Small Caps Using all caps is the equivalent of SHOUTING AT YOUR READER.
 Not a wise thing to do.
 Instead … Continue reading Would You Like Caps With That?